Last updated: 23 Apr 22 10:06:50 (UTC)

 - Two examples of a function that returns the absolute value of all elements of a numeric vector: one using a

-loop and another using logical subsetting - The
+forloop and another using logical subsetting - The

-which instead returns the current system time!- Compare the timings of the vectorized absolute value function to R’s built-in function
+forloop version is much slower. system.time(...)to see how long it takes to run a command; don’t confuse withSys.time()which instead returns the current system time!- Compare the timings of the vectorized absolute value function to R’s built-in function

-.
+abs().
 Guess who wins?
 The internal function!

 - Two examples of a function that returns the absolute value of all elements of a numeric vector: one using a